 Key points about hip fracture

-- Most hip fractures happen to people older than 60.
+- Most hip fractures happen to people of older age.

 - A fall is the most common reason for a hip fracture among elderly adults.

 - Hip fracture is more common among women.

 - Osteoporosis and advancing age are the major risk factors.

 - A fracture of the hip is generally treated with surgery.